bcgsc/biobloom/README.md

 <a name="2"></a>
 ## 2. Generating Bloom Filters from Reference Sequences with Biobloommaker

-After you have your FastA file and index, a `.bf` file with corresponding information text file can be created by running the command:
+After you have your FastA file a `.bf` file with corresponding information text file can be created by running the command:
 ```bash
 ./biobloommaker –p input input1.fasta input2.fasta
 ```